Make these hanging wood and mason jar tiki torches and add them to your porch or garden! A perfect and gorgeous solution to keep bugs away.

 You will also need three holes to hang the tiki torch.
 I used a template divided roughly into thirds and marked each hole location.
 Use your drill to put holes in each of these marks.

-Now our wood bases are complete but they need protection from the outdoor elements.
+Now our wood bases are complete, but they need protection from the outdoor elements.
 I used a dark walnut stain and outdoor protector on my project.
 Look for a product that will withstand the outdoor elements.
 I applied just one coat according to the directions on the package.
-I made sure to apply the product to all of holes as well as the surface.
+Then, I made sure to apply the product to all of the holes as well as the surface.
 I want these mason jar tiki torches to last a long time.

-The wood rounds should dry for at least 8 hours so you have some time to complete the remaining parts of the project.
 You will need some wicks as well as something to stick those wicks through.
 I just went to the hardware store and started playing with things until something worked.

-This is actually a fitting for a gas line but I think it looks amazing and will work great in my tiki torches.
+This is actually a fitting for a gas line, but I think it looks amazing and will work great in my tiki torches.

-Next we need to make a hole in the lid portion of the mason jar lid.
-I traced roughly the end of the fitting onto the lid.
+Next, we need to make a hole in the lid portion of the mason jar lid.
+I roughly traced the end of the fitting onto the lid.

 Then I just used a small screwdriver and a hammer to punch holes all around that marked circle.
 Flip your lid and punch holes from the other side in between these.

-Eventually you will be able to use that fitting to push out the circle easily.
+Eventually, you will be able to use that fitting to push out the circle easily.
 CAUTION — EDGES WILL BE SHARP!!

 Add in your wick and trim to about even with the fitting as shown below.
 Tie up your tiki torch with rope or chain.
-Add in tiki torch fluid and you are ready to light up the night!
+Add in tiki torch fluid, and you are ready to light up the night!

 These gorgeous wood and mason jar tiki torches are perfect for any area outdoors.
 I love the fact that they hang and can be added to porches, flower beds, and more.
 Get your supplies to make your own today.